Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization

-Personal social topics represented the themes that are dependent on an individual's actions, capabilities, motivation, and feelings on knowledge sharing and management.
-Personal social topics were mentioned by every team across the organization when asked about factors that are or could be hindering knowledge sharing and efficient management within the organization.

-\begin{quote}\textit { ``Sometimes the data needs to be put in a document and this takes time and effort from both sides.'' } \end{quote}

-The most common theme in this group was time and effort used in relation to knowledge management.
+The factors belonging to this theme are summarized in Fig.~\ref{fig-factors1}.
+A theme in this group was \textit{time and effort} used in relation to knowledge management.
 The majority of the interviewees expressed that they value their time highly and thus choose their tasks based on what is a good use of their time and is certain effort worth the time invested in it.
-It was recognized that sharing knowledge quite often means documenting it somehow and then sharing it with others.
+It was recognized that sharing knowledge quite often means \textit{documenting} it somehow and then \textit{sharing} it with others.
 However, transferring knowledge into documents that others can find and understand was seen as burdensome because it requires unnecessary effort from both the owner and the receiver of knowledge.